 All of us have strayed off the path, wandered out of the field, and become lost.
 All of us.

 Jesus said, “whoever believes in me will not die but have eternal life.”
-Regardless of how great or how little our sins appear to us, we are all in need of God’s forgiveness.
-And by His grace He freely gives us this forgiveness.
-Jesus already took every one of our sins.
-All we have to do is believe.
+Regardless of how big or how small our sins appear to us, we are all in need of God’s forgiveness.
+And by His grace He freely gives it to us.
+Jesus already took every one of our sins on Himself when He died, and proved it by His resurrection.
+All we have to do is believe!